Alejogb1/job-board/blog-data/how-can-sailsjs-blueprints-be-updated-without-using-a-primary-key.md

 id: "how-can-sailsjs-blueprints-be-updated-without-using-a-primary-key"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 It’s a question that definitely surfaces once you start pushing Sails.js beyond its initial scaffolding.
 I've personally bumped into this situation during a project where we were migrating legacy data, where relationships were identified by unique combinations of fields rather than a conventional primary key, and frankly, relying solely on Sails.js’ default blueprint routes felt limiting.

 The core issue lies in the way Sails.js blueprints are structured – they inherently expect a primary key to uniquely identify a record for operations like update or delete.
 By default, this is an auto-incrementing integer id, often named `id`.
 When you deviate from this model, direct usage of `/model/id` routes won’t work.
-We need a way to tell Sails.js, "Hey, this set of attributes is *how* I identify this record."
+We need a way to tell Sails.js, "Hey, this set of attributes is _how_ I identify this record."

 The default blueprint update route, `PUT /:model/:id`, relies on the implicit assumption that you have a single, unambiguous primary key.
 If you try to use it with, say, a unique combination of fields like `productCode` and `versionNumber` as the key, you’ll encounter a failure or an update to an unintended record (depending on the database setup).
 This is because the `id` segment in the URL is treated by Sails.js as the single primary key to lookup on.
 So, how can we update records when our identification mechanism is not a single primary key?